In Bankruptcy do You Have to Pay Credit Card Debt With Your 401K Funds?

 If you turn your 401k plan into cash by withdrawing money from it, you may create an income that will disqualify you from filing for Chapter 7 bankruptcy.

 The most common reason for huge credit card debt is lack of financial management and simple over spending.
-If that is not your problem, a 401k loan to pay off credit card debt may be a financially smart move.
+If that is not your problem, a 401k loan to pay off your debt may be a financially smart move.

 Depending on how much you borrow form your 401k account, you will have 2-5 years to repay that debt.
 You don't have to worry about qualifying for the loan as you are loaning to yourself.
 The interest rate is low and you are also paying the interest to yourself.